When you learn the Tibetan Dream yoga method you will be able to use meditation for lucid dreams.

 There are, however, some additional techniques in meditation that can be used for lucid dreaming.

-Another technique for lucid dreams is to meditate while in bed and then purposefully lead yourself into a sleeping state through guided meditation.
-For more on this, read my guiude to Lying down in bed the mindful way.
+The best meditation for lucid dreams is to meditate while in bed and then purposefully lead yourself into a sleeping state through guided meditation.

 These are just two types of techniques for lucid dreams.
 There are many.
 If you would like to learn more about meditation, take a look at my complete guide to all the best meditation techniques.